-Figure 2: Eight single-night light curves for previously suspected contact binaries.
+Figure 1: Eight single-night light curves for previously suspected contact binaries.
 Plotted errors are statistical + systematic.
-The x-axis represents the time of observation in days, while the y-axis represents the magnitude of an observation.
+Times are in days.

-From our original 25 previously identified candidates, there are sixteen candidates matching previously identified or suspected eclipsing systems.
-Eight of the sixteen candidates are not listed as definite classifications in the SIMBAD catalog, although there are claims these are W UMa systems6,7.
-The light curves for the eight suggested variables are shown in Figure 2.
-We measure T_1 to be similar to T_2 and ΔT to be a little larger than T_1+T_2 for these objects, which suggest W UMa classification.
-These light curve data therefore support the existing claims.
+There are 16 candidates matching previously identified or suspected eclipsing systems.
+Eight of the 16 candidates are not listed as definite classifications in the SIMBAD catalog, although there are claims these are W UMa systems5,6.
+The lightcurves for the six suggested variables are shown in Figure 1.
+We measure $T_1 \sim T_2$ and ΔT to be a little larger than $T_1 + T_2$ for these objects, which suggest W UMa classification.
+These lightcurve data therefore support the existing claims.